HMS Rodney (29): Protection

 The ships' waterline belt consisted of Krupp cemented armour (KC) that was 14 in thick between the main gun barbettes and thinned to 13 in over the engine and boiler rooms as well as the six-inch magazines, but did not reach either the bow or the stern.
 To improve its ability to deflect plunging fire, its upper edge was inclined 18° outward.
 The ends of the armoured citadel were closed off by transverse bulkheads of non-cemented armour 8 and 12 in thick at the forward end and 4 and 10 in thick at the aft end.
 The faces of the main-gun turrets were protected by 16-inch of KC armour while the turret sides were 9 to 11 in thick and the roof armour plates measured 7.25 in in thickness.

 The KC armour of the barbettes ranged in thickness from 12 to 15 in.
 The top of the armoured citadel of the Nelson-class ships was protected by an armoured deck that rested on the top of the belt armour.
 Its non-cemented armour plates ranged in thickness from 6.25 in over the main-gun magazines to 3.75 in over the propulsion machinery spaces and the secondary magazines.
 Aft of the citadel was an armoured deck 4.25 in thick at the level of the lower edge of the belt armour that extended almost to the end of the stern to cover the steering gear.
 The conning tower's KC armour was 12 to 14 in thick with a 6.5 in roof.
 The secondary-gun turrets were protected by 1–1.5 in of non-cemented armour.
-Underwater protection for the Nelson was provided by a double bottom 5 ft deep and a torpedo protection system.
+Underwater protection for the Nelsons was provided by a double bottom 5 ft deep and a torpedo protection system.
 It consisted of an empty outer watertight compartment and an inner water-filled compartment.
 They had a total depth of 12 ft and were backed by a torpedo bulkhead 1.5 inches thick.